Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/contributing-to-wp-core.md

 ## Contributing to WordPress Meta

-There is a meta environment maintained by the WordPress team, it provides a way to work with:
+There _was_ a meta environment maintained by the WordPress team, but it's unmaintained.
+For more informatiion as well as its replacements, visit [the meta-environment github repository](https://github.com/WordPress/meta-environment), or ask in the meta channel in the WordPress slack.

- - buddypress.org
- - jobs.wordpress.net
- - wordcamp.org
- - wordpress.org
-   - developer.wordpress.org
-   - global.wordpress.org
-   - translate.wordpress.org.
- - wordpress.tv

-It also provides some starting content.
-To enable it, set `skip_provisioning: false` on `wordpress-meta-environment` in your config file and reprovision.
-If it isn't present, you can copy it from the default config file.
-For more information visit [the meta-environment github repository](https://github.com/WordPress/meta-environment).